SaraMathews/My-Healthy-Mind/README.md

 - views.py: no errors

 **home app**

 - admin.py: no errors
 - models.py: no errors
 - urls.py: no errors
 - views.py: no errors

 **myhealthymind project**

-settings.py: no errors
+- settings.py: no errors
-urls.py: no errors
+- urls.py: no errors

 ### JSHint

 - Not used for this project.
 I am using jQuery, and JSHint gives an "Undefined variable" error when jQuery is used.

+### W3C CSS validator

+- No errors

 ### W3C HTML validator

-- No errors

-### W3C CSS validator

-- base.html: No errors or warnings to show.
+- base.html: No errors or warnings to show

 - home.html : No errors or warnings to show

+- daily_journal.html:
-- daily_journal.html: "Error: Attribute maxlength is not allowed on the select element at this point." - I will maintain the current implementation with the maxlength attribute on the select element because I am not completely sure how to resolve it, and with very little time left before the submission date, I don't want to compromise the current code and potentially face bigger issues and errors.
+  - "Error: Attribute maxlength is not allowed on the select element at this point." - I will maintain the current implementation with the maxlength attribute on the select element because I am not completely sure how to resolve it, and with very little time left before the submission date, I don't want to compromise the current code and potentially face bigger issues and errors.

-- previous_journals.html: No errors or warnings to show.
+- previous_journals.html: No errors or warnings to show

-- journallog_confirm_delete.html: No errors or warnings to show.
+- journallog_confirm_delete.html: No errors or warnings to show

+- edit_journal.html:
-- edit_journal.html: "Error: Attribute maxlength is not allowed on the select element at this point." - I will maintain the current implementation with the maxlength attribute on the select element because I am not completely sure how to resolve it, and with very little time left before the submission date, I don't want to compromise the current code and potentially face bigger issues and errors.
+  - "Error: Attribute maxlength is not allowed on the select element at this point." - I will maintain the current implementation with the maxlength attribute on the select element because I am not completely sure how to resolve it, and with very little time left before the submission date, I don't want to compromise the current code and potentially face bigger issues and errors.

-- signup.html: No errors or warnings to show.
+- signup.html: No errors or warnings to show

-- login.html: No errors or warnings to show.
+- login.html: No errors or warnings to show

-- logout.html : No errors or warnings to show.
+- logout.html : No errors or warnings to show

 ### Functional testing

 Below, I have summarized the testing in screenshots of several Excel sheets for an easier overview.
 I have separated the sheets into the following categories: Home Page, Daily journal, User Autenthication, Error Pages & Success messages, and Admin.

 **Home Page**
 ![Test Navbar and Footer](docs/test_navbar_footer.png)